spotter1006/liftometer/README.md

 C and C++ project for the  sailing device, "liftometer".

 - Runs on any linux target
-- Hardware interfaces specfic to Raspberry Pi zero and 4
+- Hardware interfaces specfic to Raspberry Pi zero or 4
-- Uses a Bosch BNO055 IMU in UART communicatios mode
 - Uses MakerFocus PWM servo drivers for for the indicators
 - Uses a rotary encoder connected to GPIO 23, 24.
 Push button connected to GPIO 25
-- A simple user shell is accessible through the standard console
-- Raspberryi Pi zero or 4 running Raspian (Bullseye)
 - Uses a Bosch BNO055 IMU in UART communicatios mode connected to ttyS0.
 HW reset connected to GPIO 18.
-- Uses 4 of 16 MakerFocus PWM servo drivers conncted to the Raspberry Pi IO headers
 - A simple user shell is accessible through the standard console
 -
 ## Dependencies
 ```
 sudo apt install build-essential
 sudo apt install gpiod libgpiod-dev